plustar/Density-based-Adaptive-Mode-Decomposition/README.md

 A comprehensive Python implementation of Density-based Adaptive Mode Decomposition (DAMD), which addresses fundamental limitations in traditional Variational Mode Decomposition (VMD) through theoretical equivalence with density-based clustering and automatic parameter determination.

+The code of Multivariate Density-based Adaptive Mode Decomposition will also be uploaded here after the acceptance of the submission.

 ## 🌟 Features

 - **Multiple Decomposition Methods**: